 The health of the lymphatic system is contingent on the health of the body, and keeping the terrain alkaline – meaning the lymphatic fluid stays approximately at the 7.3-7.45 pH levels – means that parasites, bad bacteria, and fungus will not bale to thrive and proliferate.

 Naturopath Annie Hill, describes the function of the lymphatic system as the following:

 “So the lymph is sometimes referred to as the sewer system of the body.
 The lymph actually runs right alongside the cardiovascular system.
 And it’s meant to, in all of the little capillary beds in the interstitial spaces and in every single organ, it actually connects in with the blood and it helps clear and cleanse the blood.

 The fluid of the lymph system is made up of water and different dissolved substances like electrolytes, proteins, and white blood cells.
 And it’s meant to be basically a whole pickup system in the body.
 That’s why people usually refer to it as the sewer system; it’s like where all the rain water goes down in through the sewer grate.
 And it sorts through everything and picks up anything extra from the roadways.” –Lymphatic Mastery Summit, 2021

-This rain sewer system analogy is perfect for the lymphatic system, since it describes how immense the whole network really is and how input can help clean and the roadways so that they can better serve the whole system.
+This rain sewer system analogy is perfect for the lymphatic system, since it describes how immense the whole network really is and how our input can help clean the roadways so that they can better serve the whole system.